Updated 10/8/23; Originally posted 3/13/22

 Inside your blood vessels, your blood should swoosh from the heart to the capillaries and back with no problems.
 Thick blood does not swoosh well and it does not get all the way through tiny capillaries.
 Thin blood is not ideal either since it might not contain enough nutrition for your cells and it need to be able to clot at the right time to stop external bleeding.
 You need “Goldilocks” blood – just right – full of iron, nutrients, platelets that don’t travel in clumps, and anti-inflammatory nutrients.

-- Up Your Omega 3 Fatty Acids, Vitamin E, and Selenium : to keep platelets from sticking together so your blood only clots when it needs to
+- Up Your Omega 3 Fatty Acids, Vitamin E, and Selenium : to keep platelets from sticking together so your blood only clots when needed.

 - Spice Up Your Diet : Warming and anti-inflammatory spices will do more than just warm you.
 They will also work with your immune system in a way that thins your blood and reduces your Raynaud’s symptoms.
-Including spices like turmeric, cinnamon, ginger, garlic, and cayenne pepper all have a history of improving your cardiovascular health
+Spices like turmeric, cinnamon, ginger, garlic, and cayenne pepper all have a history of improving your cardiovascular health.

 E: Whole Body Solutions to Preventing Raynaud’s Episodes